Jean-Paul Sartre: Career as public intellectual

 While the broad focus of Sartre's life revolved around the notion of human freedom, he began a sustained intellectual participation in more public matters towards the end of the Second World War, around 1944–1945.
 Before World War II, he was content with the role of an apolitical liberal intellectual: "Now teaching at a lycée in Laon ...
 Sartre made his headquarters the Dome café at the crossing of Montparnasse and Raspail boulevards.
 He attended plays, read novels, and dined [with] women.
 He wrote.
 And he was published."
 Sartre and his lifelong companion, de Beauvoir, existed, in her words, where "the world about us was a mere backdrop against which our private lives were played out".

 The war opened Sartre's eyes to a political reality he had not yet understood until forced into continual engagement with it: "the world itself destroyed Sartre's illusions about isolated self-determining individuals and made clear his own personal stake in the events of the time."
-Returning to Paris in 1941 he formed the "Socialisme et Liberté" resistance group.
+Returning to Paris in 1941, he formed the "Socialisme et Liberté" resistance group.
 In 1943, after the group disbanded, Sartre joined a writers' Resistance group, in which he remained an active participant until the end of the war.
 He continued to write ferociously, and it was due to this "crucial experience of war and captivity that Sartre began to try to build up a positive moral system and to express it through literature".

 The symbolic initiation of this new phase in Sartre's work is packaged in the introduction he wrote for a new journal, Les Temps modernes, in October 1945.
 Here he aligned the journal, and thus himself, with the Left and called for writers to express their political commitment.
 Yet, this alignment was indefinite, directed more to the concept of the Left than a specific party of the Left.

+During the trial of Robert Brasillach Sartre was among a small number of prominent intellectuals advocating for his execution for 'intellectual crimes'.